ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 SSA states there is no one test or procedure to establish the diagnosis of ALS.
 The SSA believes your diagnosis of ALS is based on your medical history and neurological findings consistent with an ALS diagnosis.

-The SSA will look to eletrophysiological and neurological tests to rule out other impairments that may cause symptoms.
-SSA also states that an ALS diagnosis may be supported by an EMG and nerve conduction study.
-But, these tests may be negative or only suggestive of the ALS diagnosis.
+The SSA will look to neurological tests to rule out other medical conditions that may cause your symptoms.
+SSA also states that an EMG and nerve conduction study supports an ALS diagnosis.
+But, these tests may be negative or only suggestive of ALS.

 PHYSICAL FINDINGS FOR ALS ACCORDING TO THE SSA

-The SSA states that the physical findings for ALS will include degeneration of both the upper motor neurons and the lower motor neurons.
+The SSA states that the physical findings for ALS includes degeneration of both the upper motor neurons and the lower motor neurons.
 They state that since the motor neurons die, they cease to send messages to muscles.
-This creates muscles that, as they gradually weaken stop movement.
+This creates muscles that as they gradually weaken, stop movement.
 Individuals with ALS lose their strength.
 They also lose the ability to move their arms, legs, and body.

 When muscles in the diaphragm and chest stop working, you lose the ability to breathe without ventilatory support.
 However, ALS does not affect your ability to see, smell, taste, hear, or recognize touch.
 It also does not usually impair your ability to think or affect your other cognitive abilities.

-However, several recent studies suggest that a small number of patients experience problems with memory and making decision.
-There is also evidence that some may individuals develop a form of dementia.
-The cause of ALS is not known, and scientists do not yet know why ALS strikes some people and not others.
+Several recent studies suggest that a small number of patients experience problems with memory and making decisions.
+There is also evidence that some individuals may develop a form of dementia.
+The cause of ALS is not known.
+Scientists do not yet know why ALS strikes some people and not others.

 TREATMENT FOR ALS OR LOU GEHRIG’S DISEASE